jwjacobson/pytest-demo/README.md

 etc.
 ```

-`Basics` contains two simple tests that run on their own without testing any application code.
+`Basics` contains two simple tests that run on their own without testing any application code: it demonstrates the concepts of tests and assertions.

 `Calculator` contains the beginning of a hypothetical calculator app to demonstrate testing application code.